SKOHscripts/Optimized-Chess-Puzzles/README.md

 The only way to use puzzles and transpose them into real games is to learn to calculate, visualize the move tree, and quickly recognize attack and defense patterns.
 Doing puzzles on platforms, whatever they are, brings very little except immediate dopamine.
 It's pleasant to move pieces and see a green light indicating you found the expected solution, but **you don't absorb the positions, you don't really learn to visualize**.

-**What we offer here is radical**, in the sense that it attacks the root of the problems: **visualization**.
+**What I offer here is radical**, in the sense that it attacks the root of the problems: **visualization**.
 No coordinates, no piece movement, no indication arrows—only the board and your brain.
 Here you will need to think, learn to read coordinates, anticipate, all in a modern and clean interface.
 It will be difficult at first, both because of the coordinates and the moves to visualize, but you will quickly see improvements by doing ~20 new puzzles per day.
+And by doing I mean really try to visualize and find moves (e.g. "OK, in this position, I think next best moves are Nf7 Rh7+ Kxh7").

 ***

 ## 🔬 Training Methodologies

 ### **1. Woodpecker Method by ELO Range 🔨**
 Each range (~1200 puzzles) allows you to apply the famous Woodpecker method: solve the same set multiple times in accelerated cycles to develop automatic recognition of tactical patterns.
-This approach transforms conscious thinking into unconscious reflexes, drastically increasing calculation speed in games.
+This approach transforms conscious thinking into unconscious reflexes, drastically increasing calculation speed in games. [[1](https://forwardchess.com/blog/what-is-the-woodpecker-method/)]

 ### **2. Personalized Spaced Repetition 🧠🔄**
 Use Anki's spaced repetition system to optimize learning according to your current level.
 The carefully selected puzzles guarantee constant progress without excessive frustration.
-Research shows that spaced repetition improves long-term retention by **200-300%** compared to traditional methods. [[1](https://www.bananote.ai/blog/the-complete-spaced-repetition-schedule-for-long-term-retention-a-science-based-guide-to-never-forgetting-what-you-learn)], [[2](https://pmc.ncbi.nlm.nih.gov/articles/PMC12357012/)]
+Research shows that spaced repetition improves long-term retention by **200-300%** compared to traditional methods. [[2](https://www.bananote.ai/blog/the-complete-spaced-repetition-schedule-for-long-term-retention-a-science-based-guide-to-never-forgetting-what-you-learn)], [[3](https://pmc.ncbi.nlm.nih.gov/articles/PMC12357012/)]

 > #### Recommended Tool: Anki 📱💻
 > I strongly recommend using **Anki** for learning these puzzles, as it's specifically designed for spaced repetition and offers optimal scheduling algorithms, especially with the FSRS scheduling algorithm.